ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Title: Building a Real-Time Chat App with JavaScript, Node.js, and Socket.io - <a href="https://medium.com/@sheikhhabiba159/title-building-a-real-time-chat-app-with-javascript-node-js-and-socket-io-2ef53fa9f80d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Umme Habiba`**

+<blockquote>My Hands-On Experience Creating a Scalable Messaging Platform Using Only JavaScript from Frontend to Backend
+Continue reading on Medium »</blockquote>

+<h3>2.
+Automating Frontend Workflows with JavaScript: How I Replaced My Daily UI Tasks with Scripts - <a href="https://medium.com/@abromohsin504/automating-frontend-workflows-with-javascript-how-i-replaced-my-daily-ui-tasks-with-scripts-689cf898b4c1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohsin Abro`**

+<blockquote>From DOM manipulation to Chrome automation, this is how I made my browser work for me using pure JavaScript
+Continue reading on Medium »</blockquote>

+<h3>3.
+Every JavaScript Developer Needs to Know This About Deep Copy vs Shallow Copy - <a href="https://medium.com/@bhagyarana80/every-javascript-developer-needs-to-know-this-about-deep-copy-vs-shallow-copy-0b0353ee9847?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bhagya Rana`**

+<blockquote>Copying objects in JavaScript isn’t as simple as you think — and it could be the reason your app is buggy or slow.
+Continue reading on Medium »</blockquote>

+<h3>4.
+Intl.DateTimeFormat in 2025: Localizing Dates Like a Pro  - <a href="https://medium.com/@asierr/intl-datetimeformat-in-2025-localizing-dates-like-a-pro-240e0e3e4ee2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `asierr.dev`**

+<blockquote>Formatting dates manually in JavaScript is still one of the easiest ways to introduce bugs or confuse your users.
+Continue reading on Medium »</blockquote>

+<h3>5.
 The JavaScript Interview Question That Stumps 90% of Developers ❌ - <a href="https://medium.com/@javaScriptwithvinay/the-javascript-interview-question-that-stumps-90-of-developers-163e94f82560?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript With Vinay`**

 <blockquote>Master This Tricky Question to Ace Your Next Interview! 🚀
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 Why JavaScript’s Map Is Smarter Than Object — And When You Should Use It - <a href="https://medium.com/@lakshitagangola123/why-javascripts-map-is-smarter-than-object-and-when-you-should-use-it-5d65352ecfa8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Lakshika`**

 <blockquote>Subtitle: Forget everything you thought you knew about key-value pairs.
 JavaScript’s Map isn’t just better — it’s built for performance…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 10 Modern JavaScript  Tricks That Feel Like Magic (2025 Edition)  - <a href="https://the-expert-developer.medium.com/10-modern-javascript-tricks-that-feel-like-magic-2025-edition-2e8e04ec04d5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Expert Developer`**

 <blockquote>🍉 JavaScript is weird. — every developer, ever. 🚔
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>8.
 Boost Your Digital Projects with JavaScript Development Services from Clarion - <a href="https://medium.com/@clariontechnologies962/boost-your-digital-projects-with-javascript-development-services-from-clarion-ef00be2d0761?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Clarion Technologies`**

 <blockquote>JavaScript continues to be a fundamental component of contemporary web and mobile application development.
 Powerful backend frameworks and…
-Continue reading on Medium »</blockquote>

-<h3>5. ⚡Stop Debugging the Hard Way — 7 DevTools Hacks Every Developer Should Know! - <a href="https://medium.com/@govindalapudisrinath/stop-debugging-the-hard-way-7-devtools-hacks-every-developer-should-know-6062b27331b4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Govindalapudisrinath`**

-<blockquote>If you’re spending hours debugging, inspecting, or experimenting with code — you’re likely underusing Chrome’s DevTools.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Top JavaScript Frameworks For Mobile App Development - <a href="https://lillygracia.medium.com/top-javascript-frameworks-for-mobile-app-development-b25cbef64839?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lilly Gracia`**

-<blockquote>Explore the top JavaScript frameworks for mobile app development in 2025.
-Discover the best tools for building fast, cross-platform apps.
-Continue reading on Medium »</blockquote>

-<h3>7. console.assert() in 2025: The Most Underused Debugging Tool in JavaScript  - <a href="https://medium.com/@asierr/console-assert-in-2025-the-most-underused-debugging-tool-in-javascript-e1bb2c729342?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**

-<blockquote>If you’ve ever written:
-Continue reading on Medium »</blockquote>

-<h3>8. ⚙️ From Callbacks to Async/Await to Generators — Mastering JavaScript Control Flow (2025 Edition)… - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-from-callbacks-to-async-await-to-generators-mastering-javascript-control-flow-2025-edition-a4a8edf27a91?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**

-<blockquote>💻JavaScript is single-threaded.
-So how does it handle multiple things at once?🔋
 Continue reading on Medium »</blockquote>

 <br/>